smallpondtom/LiftAndLearn.jl/docs/src/manual/Options.md

 ```

 ### Data Info
-With the `data` struct, the user will define the time-step ``\Delta t`` and optionally the down-sampling and type of numerical scheme used for the Partial Differential Equation.
+With the `DataStructure` struct, the user will define the time-step ``\Delta t`` and optionally the down-sampling and type of numerical scheme used for the Partial Differential Equation.

 ```@docs
-data
+DataStructure
 ```

 ### Optimization Settings
 This options is only required if you are dealing with the optimization based model reduction methods (e.g., Energy-Preserving Operator Inference) in which you must select some options for the optimization.

 ```@docs
-opt_settings
+OptimizationSetting
 ```

 #### Reprojection